Some links in this post may be affiliate links

 Regularly flush out accumulated salts from the soil by running a stream of water through the soil until the water comes out through the drainage hole.

-The best potting soil for Ti Plant should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
+The best potting soil for Hawaiian Ti Plant should be rich in organic matter and free-draining to prevent sogginess while providing the required nutrients.
+A mix of 2 parts potting soil and 1 part perlite (for drainage) is good for this plant.

-Repot your Ti Plant at the beginning of the growing season (spring to early summer) when roots begin to grow through the drainage holes as it prefers to be slightly root-bound.
+Repot your Hawaiian Ti Plant at the beginning of the growing season (spring to early summer), when roots begin to grow through the drainage holes, as it prefers to be slightly root-bound.

-Use a pot 1 size larger and one that has drainage holes.
+Use a pot 1 size larger that has drainage hole and well-draining soil to prevent rotting.
 Refresh the top 2-3 inches of soil with fresh soil every 2-3 years for older, larger plants.
 Check out these ceramic pots with drainage holes on Amazon.

 Pruning Cordyline terminalis requires removal of dead and yellow leaves to maintain the plant neat as well as reduce pest and disease infestations.